 Short Term Activity ACDPs

 (1) Application requirements.
-Any person requesting a Short Term Activity ACDP must apply in writing, fully describing the emergency and the proposed activities, operations, and emissions.
+Any person requesting a Short Term Activity ACDP must apply in writing, fully describing the unexpected or emergency activity and the proposed activities, operations, and emissions.
 The application must include the fees specified in section (2) of this rule.

 (2) Fees.
-Applicants for a Short Term Activity ACDP must pay the fees set forth in Table 2 of 340-216-0020.
+Applicants for a Short Term Activity ACDP must pay the fees set forth in OAR 340-216-8010 Table 2.

-(3) Permit content.
+(3) Permit content:

-(a) This permit includes conditions that ensure adequate protection of property and preservation of public health, welfare, and resources.
+(a) A Short Term Activity ACDP must include conditions that ensure adequate protection of property and preservation of public health, welfare, and resources.

-(b) A Short Term Activity ACDP does not include a PSEL for any air contaminants discharged as a result of the permitted activity.
+(b) A Short Term Activity ACDP may not include a PSEL for any air contaminants discharged as a result of the permitted activity.

-(c) A Short Term Activity ACDP automatically terminates 60 days from the date of issuance and may not be renewed.
+(c) A Short Term Activity ACDP will automatically terminate 60 days from the date of issuance and may not be renewed.

-(d) A Short Term Activity ACDPs will be properly conditioned to ensure adequate protection of property and preservation of public health, welfare and resources.

-(4) Permit issuance procedures.
-A Short Term Activity ACDP requires public notice in accordance with OAR 340 division 209 for Category I permit actions.
+(4) Permit issuance public notice procedures.
+A Short Term Activity ACDP requires public notice as a Category I permit action under OAR 340 division 209.

 [ED.
 NOTE: Tables referenced are available from the agency.]